 Terpenes are capable of combining with or dissolving in lipids or fats as well as permeating the blood-brain barrier.
 They can target the dopaminergic, noradrenergic, and serotonergic neurons, inducing heightened appetite, happiness, feelings of ease, and our ability to sleep.
 Remember, neurons are the nerve cells in the brain responsible for our ability to understand and be the humans we are.

 Using neurotransmitters as teenie weenie communicators, neurons cover a vast amount of psychological functions.
 By heightening the amount of dopamine and GABA neurotransmitter levels within the synaptic clefts (areas between neurons where chemical communication takes place) as well as mimicking the actions of serotonin reuptake inhibitors.

 Terpenes vs. Terpenoids

 Then there are terpenoids, terpenes’ half-siblings.
 The major difference here is that terpenoids have been denatured after chemical modification (drying and curation) via oxidation whereas terpenes are the purely naturally occurring hydrocarbons.
 In most cases, the two terms are used interchangeably – just know that any terpenoid once started off as a young terpene lad.

 Given extensive research in the field of psychopharmacology, it has been theorized that, due to the biological components of terpenes, cancer chemopreventive effects, antimicrobial, antifungal, antiviral, antihyperglycemic, anti-inflammatory, and antiparasitic properties have been strongly linked to the consumption of terpenes.
-The authors of the PubMed article Terpenes: substances useful in human healthcare state that terpenoids should absolutely be seen more often in modern medicine.
+The authors of the PubMed article Terpenes: substances useful in human healthcare state that terpenoids should absolutely be seen more often in modern medicine, though it needs to be studied further.
 (1)